Nirmal-Patel20/StudentManagementSystem/README.md

  - It internally manages students using a class and a vector.

- - it is totaly console base now and just run program
+ - it is totaly console base now and you can just run program

  - Display current students to the console or write them to a file
  - When it exits, it saves all student data back to the file.